BIBLE 101

 "We approach the Bible like any other book, to find that the Bible is unlike any other book".

-To understand the value of such an approach, consider the following description of what we need urgently in the fight against climate change:
+If such an unorthodox approach worries you, consider the following description of what we need urgently in the fight against climate change:

 "Self-replicating, solar-powered machines that synthesize carbon dioxide and rainwater into oxygen and sturdy building materials on a planetary scale."
 [2]